↓

 The Garden Artist Posted on June 26, 2016 by Mary AhernAugust 26, 2017

-This large vase-shaped hosta emerges slightly behind some of my other hostas such as ‘Blue Cadet’.
 This slug-resistant architectural specimen is a commanding presence in my perennial garden.
 Though planted in full sun with absolutely no sunburn effects, I plan to divide it in the fall and put a portion of it in the woodland near the Hamamelis.
-I think their V-shaped structure will echo each other offering a nice rhythmic change of scale and … Continue reading →
+I think their V-shaped structure will echo each other offering a nice rhythmic change of scale and will tie the two plants together.

 Posted in Garden Design, My Garden, Plants | Tagged Creativity, Design, Flowers, Garden Artist, Garden Design, Gardening, My Garden